Quantum Tokens for Digital Signatures: The One-time Scheme

 We note that our security proof holds even if the VBB property holds only for a random circuit in $\mathfrak{F}$.

-We are now ready to describe our scheme, denoted $\ot1$, which is a onetime $1$-restricted, testable TS scheme.
+We are now ready to describe our scheme in Algorithm~\ref{alg:ot1}, denoted $\ot1$, which is a onetime $1$-restricted, testable TS scheme.
 As we have seen in Section~\ref{sec:standard-construction}, this can be mapped to a full blown (without the onetime and length restrictions) testable TS scheme.
-The bank operates exactly in the same way as the scheme with the oracle, except that instead of providing oracle access to $\IAH$, it publishes the obfuscated program $\mathcal{O}_{\IAH}$.

 {}

 \begin{remark} The procedures $\keygen$ and $\verify$ are entirely classical.
 The state $\ket{A}$ generated in $\tokengen$ can be constructed using only Clifford gates~\cite{cleve97efficient,grassl03efficient}, where the total number of gates is polynomial in $n$ and hence poly-logarithmic in $\kappa$.
 Clifford gates do not form a universal quantum gate set, and may be easier to implement on certain architectures, see, e.g.~\cite{bombin11clifford}. \end{remark} \begin{theorem} If $\mathcal O$ is a VBB obfuscator with dependent auxiliary input for the class $\mathfrak S$, then the scheme $\ot1$ described in Algorithm~\ref{alg:ot1} is an imperfect onetime everlasting secure, 1-restricted, testable, unforgeable tokenized signature scheme. \end{theorem}